DFE-Digital/teaching-vacancies/documentation/github-actions.md

 ## Secrets

-> Secrets are environment variables that are encrypted and only exposed to selected actions.
+> [GitHub Actions Encrypted Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) are environment variables that are encrypted and only exposed to selected actions.
 Anyone with collaborator access to this repository can use these secrets in a workflow.
 >
-> Secrets are not passed to workflows that are triggered by a pull request from a fork.
+> Secrets are not passed to workflows that are triggered by a Pull Request from a fork.

 ### Secret lifecycle